pbastowski/angular-meteor-babel/README.md

 import 'client/feature1/feature1';
 ```

-### CommonJS
+### CommonJS, the Meteor 1.3 default for modules

 When the module format is `common`, which is the default for this Babel plugin, you don't actually have to do anything special as long as you don't `import` or `export` in your ES6 files.
 Babel will compile your code and output files that will be loaded and executed just like any normal non-compiled JS files would be.

 #### But I really want to import and export

-If you use `import ... from` or `export` syntax in your ES6 code you may see errors in your dev console complaining about a missing `require`.
+With Meteor 1.2, if you use `import ... from` or `export` syntax in your ES6 code you may see errors in your dev console complaining about a missing `require`.
 To get around that, I have created the package `pbastowski:require`, which implements just enough of `require` and `module.exports` to enable you to export and import in Meteor apps.

 Try it and see if it works for you:

     meteor add pbastowski:require

-## More info about Babel please...
+# More info about Babel please...

 See the [Babel](http://babeljs.io/) website

-## Troubleshooting
+# Troubleshooting

 ### Meteor refuses to install the latest version of this package
 If Meteor refuses to update your package to the latest Meteor 1.2 version, you may have to convince it to do so like shown below.
 Change the version number to whatever version that you actually want.